 Please contact Psychology IT for consultation before you begin designing your website.
 There are free options for web hosting at U of T, but they have technical requirements.
 If you build your site without consultation you may not meet those requirements and you may be left paying annual fees for external hosting.

-We have paper rolls in two sizes: 36" and 42," and can print any length.
+We have paper rolls in only ONE size: 36", and can print any length.
 When you submit your poster file for printing, please inform us of the desired poster dimensions.
 A typical size for posters is 36” x 48” but we will print whatever size you require.